Identity Theft Recovery

 • dispute credit report errors

-• file lawsuits against the responsible parties
+• work with an identity theft lawyer to file a lawsuit against the responsible parties

 • seek compensation for harm suffered